ABOUT COVID 19

 There is a rapidly expanding body of evidence supporting the benefit of masks in preventing the spread of all viruses.
 Masks reduce the amount of virus we breathe in and breathe out.
 Combined with the vaccines and boosters, masks provide a one-two punch that reduces the risk of spread.
 Masks also provide protection for the wearer, even those who are fully vaccinated.
 While being vaccinated gives you a high degree of immunity against COVID 19, as with all vaccines, there are still break through infections, although they will likely be mild.
 Everyone should mask indoors in public when COVID levels are high, around people who are ill or unvaccinated, and when community hospitalization rates are high.
 People who are immunocompromised or at high risk for severe illness are encouraged to mask indoors when COVID levels are medium.
 When community levels are low, individuals can decide whether to mask indoors based on their individual risks.

 Masking on public transit.
 As of April 19, 2022, some airlines, airports, and transit systems are lifting their requirement that passengers or employees wear masks, while other airlines and systems are keeping those requirements in place.
 Check with your airline or local carrier for their current mask policy.
-The CDC is still recommending that people wear masks on public transportation and while flying.

 Whether or not a carrier is requiring mask wearing, individual passengers may choose to continue to wear a mask.
 Older adults and anyone with an underlying health condition that would make COVID-19 infection more serious, (i.e., diabetes, obesity, heart disease, cancer) or anyone who has older family members or family members with those health issues, should continue to wear a mask as a precaution against becoming infected and spreading the virus.